vasimv/esp-sensors/README.md

 At first start - it'll switch to configuration mode to set Wifi and MQTT parameters.
 The device will start its own WiFi network with name like "espx-xxxxxxxx".
 You must connect to the network (default password is "passtest"), then go to "http://192.168.4.1" and set WiFi network name, password and MQTT broker's IP address (default username/password for MQTT is "testuser"/"testtest", you can redefine them in esp-sensors.h at compilation).

 If the device loses the network for long time (more than 60 seconds) - it'll turn configuration mode for 3 minutes (after this it'll try to connect to your network again).

+Some sensors can be turned off (DHT-22, internal ADC) through MQTT.

 ADVANCED